Only one EU country signs deal to save post-Brexit music tours, despite Boris Johnson's vow to resolve crisis - ExBulletin

 The sector is now faced with mountains of red tape, both costly and time-consuming, warns Deborah Annetts, its CEO.

-Proposed solutions such as bilateral agreements with EU states have not materialized outside Spain and there are serious problems with cabotage, carnets and designated ports.
+Proposed solutions such as bilateral agreements with EU states have not materialized, with the exception of Spain, and there are serious problems with cabotage, carnets and designated ports.

 All of these issues negatively impact the UK music industry and the wider creative industries, which account for $ 116 billion a year, like finance or construction.

-To add anger, Nadine Dorries, the Culture Secretary, quickly claimed credit for the deal with Spain, allowing British musicians to work 90 days out of 180.
+To add anger, Nadine Dorries, the Culture Secretary, quickly claimed the deal with Spain, allowing British musicians to work 90 days out of 180.

 But industry insiders insist that organizations such as the Association of British Orchestras and their Spanish counterparts did most of the negotiation and that does not cover transport.